Growing Citrus in Perth

 Container Growing

-Dwarf citrus varieties (Dwarf Meyer Lemon, Dwarf Tahitian Lime, Dwarf Washington Navel) grow well in large pots.
-Use a container at least 50 centimetres in diameter with good drainage holes.
-Fill with premium potting mix (look for the Australian Standards red tick on the bag).
+Dwarf citrus varieties grow well in large pots.
+Dwarf Meyer Lemon, Dwarf Tahitian Lime, and Dwarf Washington Navel are all available at Perth nurseries.
+Use a container at least 50 centimetres in diameter with drainage holes.
+Fill with premium potting mix (look for the Australian Standards red tick).
 Potted citrus needs more frequent watering and feeding than in-ground trees.
+Repot every 3 to 4 years into fresh mix or a slightly larger pot.

 Feeding Citrus in Perth

-Citrus are heavy feeders, and Perth's sandy soil loses nutrients quickly.
-Feed four times a year:
+Citrus are heavy feeders, and Perth's sandy soil loses nutrients quickly through leaching.
+Feed four times a year for best results.

 - Late winter (August): Apply a complete citrus fertiliser.
 This fuels the spring flowering flush.
-Brands like Richgro Citrus Food, Yates Thrive Citrus, and Baileys Citrus Fertiliser are all widely available in Perth.
+Richgro Citrus Food, Yates Thrive Citrus, and Baileys Citrus Fertiliser are all widely available at Perth nurseries and hardware stores.

 - Spring (October): A second application supports fruit set and new growth.
-Add chelated iron and trace elements if leaves show yellowing between the veins.
+Add chelated iron and trace elements if leaves show yellowing between the veins (a common problem in Perth's alkaline sand).

 - Summer (January): Light feed to sustain fruit development.
-Supplement with liquid seaweed and fish emulsion.
+Supplement with liquid seaweed and fish emulsion, which provide micronutrients and stimulate soil biology.

 - Autumn (April): Final feed before the tree slows down for winter.
 Include potash (potassium) to harden new growth and improve fruit quality.

 Trace element deficiency is common in Perth's alkaline sandy soils.
 Iron, manganese, and zinc are the usual culprits.
-Yellowing leaves with green veins indicate iron deficiency.
+Yellowing leaves with green veins (interveinal chlorosis) indicate iron deficiency.
+Pale new growth suggests manganese deficiency.
 Apply chelated trace elements as a foliar spray or soil drench twice a year (spring and autumn).
+Citrus-specific fertilisers with added trace elements are the easiest solution.

 Scale and Sooty Mould

 Scale insects suck sap and excrete honeydew, which attracts black sooty mould.
 Spray with horticultural oil (PestOil or Eco-Oil) in spring and autumn, covering all leaf surfaces.
-The oil smothers scale insects and the sooty mould clears as the scale dies off.
+The oil smothers scale insects and the sooty mould clears as the scale population dies off.
+Ants farm scale insects, so controlling ants with a sticky band around the trunk helps reduce scale populations.

 Mediterranean Fruit Fly

 Medfly attacks ripening citrus from late autumn through winter.
 Exclusion netting over small trees is effective.
-For larger trees, hang Cera Trap or protein bait traps from branches.
+For larger trees, hang Cera Trap or protein bait traps from branches starting in March.
 Pick fruit as it ripens rather than leaving it on the tree.
+Report medfly catches to the WA Department of Primary Industries and Regional Development (DPIRD) if you are in a medfly-free area, as some Perth suburbs are within managed zones.

 Twenty-Eight Parrots